Human Relations Code of Conduct

 - 1. The student must have served in the U.S. Armed Forces for a period of more than thirty consecutive days;

 - 2. The student must give advance written or oral notice of such service to the associate dean for student affairs.
-In providing the advance notice the student does not need to indicate whether he or she intends to return.
+In providing the advance notice the student does not need to indicate an intent to return.
 This advance notice need not come directly from the student, but rather, can be made by an appropriate officer of the U.S. Armed Forces or official of the U.S. Department of Defense.
 Notice is not required if precluded by military necessity.
 In all cases, this notice requirement can be fulfilled at the time the student seeks readmission, by submitting an attestation that the student performed the service.

 - 3. The student must not be away from the School of Medicine to perform U.S. military service for a period exceeding five years (this includes all previous absences to perform U.S. military service but does not include any initial period of obligated service).
 If a student’s time away from the School of Medicine to perform U.S. military service exceeds five years because the student is unable to obtain release orders through no fault of the student or the student was ordered to or retained on active duty, the student should contact the associate dean for student affairs to determine if the student remains eligible for guaranteed readmission.

-- 4. The student must notify the School of Medicine within three years of the end of the U.S. military service of his or her intention to return.
-However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify the School of Medicine of his or her intent to return; and
+- 4. The student must notify the School of Medicine within three years of the end of the U.S. military service of the intention to return.
+However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service has up until two years after recovering from the illness or injury to notify the School of Medicine of the intent to return; and

 - 5. The student cannot have received a dishonorable or bad conduct discharge or have been sentenced in a court-martial.